 Unfortunately, this denial makes it more difficult to stop male pattern baldness from claiming most of our hair.

-We refuse to accept the signs of thinning hair and live in a constant state of delusion until that critical moment that we look at ourselves in the mirror and notice that half our hair is gone.
+We refuse to accept the signs of thinning hair until that critical moment comes — we’re looking in the mirror one morning and notice that half our hair is gone.

 1. The receding hairline

 This is probably the most common sign that your hair is starting to thin out.
 The receding hairline usually starts out as something small – maybe the hair around your temples gets a little bit thinner than the rest of your hair, or your forehead is a centimeter taller.

 At first, it’s not that big of a deal.
 But when you leave the receding hairline unchecked, it usually continues to grow until it creates a large M-shape pattern in the hair.

 To learn more about spotting the different stages of male pattern baldness, have a look at the Norwood Scale.